zaphosting/docs/docs/dedicated-raid.md

 ---
 id: dedicated-raid
 title: RAID Configuration
-description: Information, about RAID configuration options for your Dedicated Server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information about RAID configuration options for your Dedicated Server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: RAID Configuration
 ---

 :::info
-We're offering up to 2 SSDs in our dedicated server products, so you could use RAID0 or RAID1
+We're offering up to 2 SSDs in our dedicated server products, so you can use RAID0 or RAID1 as you prefer
 :::

-## Which types of raid are there?
+## Which types of RAID are there?
-Basically, there are different raid types.
-Since our dedicated servers are only offering 2 ssd bays, there is only a configuration of RAID0 or RAID1 possible.
+Basically, there are different RAID types.
+Since our dedicated servers are only offering 2 SSD bays, there is only a configuration of RAID0 or RAID1 possible.
-Other raid types would require to have more ssds.
+Other RAID types would require having more SSDs drives.

 :::info
 RAID0 has slightly faster read and write rates
 :::

 ### RAID0
-In this RAID configuration, all existing volumes are combined into one large volume, for example, from 2 ssds, each with 1 TB, a 2TB partition would be created which could then be used completely.
+In this RAID configuration, all existing volumes are combined into one large volume, for example, from 2 SSDs, each with 1 TB.
+A 2TB partition would be created which could then be used completely.
 There is no data redundancy, so in case of a technical malfunction, data loss is often inevitable because the data is written in different sectors.
 If you store sensitive data on your system, RAID0 should not be used or at least regular system backups should be performed.

 :::info
-If your dedicated server has only 1 ssd this is automatically a RAID0.
+If your dedicated server has only 1 SSD this is automatically a RAID0.
 :::

 ### RAID1
 This configuration is very different from RAID0, here there is a redundancy of your data, which means that everything you store on your server is duplicated.
-It is therefore mirrored on both ssds and would be available at a failure rate of 50%, so your data is safe with 1 ssd.
+It is therefore mirrored on both SSDs and would be available at a failure rate of 50%, so your data is safe with 1 SSD.
-In case of a technical malfunction, only the affected ssd would have to be replaced and your server would rebuild the RAID, which means to mirror the data again.
+In case of a technical malfunction, only the affected SSD would have to be replaced and your server would rebuild the RAID, which means to mirror the data again.
 Especially for more sensitive data this configuration is highly recommended, but it is not an alternative to avoid backups.

 :::info